axanim/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: 'JOIN OUR COMMUNITY: INNOVATIVE PARTICIPATION AND AI EMPOWERMENT'
+    title: >-
+      WE ARE DISABILITY ADVOCATES, AI ENTHUSIASTS, CONSULTANTS, AND A BUNCH OF OTHER IMPRESSIVE TITLES.
     subtitle: >-
       Get Ready to Revolutionize How You Participate—We’re here to guide you in using NDIS funds productively.
 With our help, you'll harness the power of